|

 Try booting in Safe Mode by holding

-down the Ctrl (F8 for XP) key during boot and select Safe Mode from the resulting
+down the Ctrl F8 key during boot and select Safe Mode from the resulting

 menu, then go to Settings, Control Panel, Display, Settings and set the Screen